elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-features-make-digital-notetaking-apps-popular-and-effective.md

 url: /learn/education-studies/questions/what-features-make-digital-notetaking-apps-popular-and-effective
 score: -1.0
 related_article1:
-    id: 165546
+    id: 165542
-    title: Why is maintaining a high signal-to-noise ratio important in note-taking?
+    title: >-
+        What are the advantages and disadvantages of paper vs. computer note-taking in terms of speed and recall?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-maintaining-a-high-signaltonoise-ratio-important-in-notetaking
+    url: /learn/education-studies/questions/what-are-the-advantages-and-disadvantages-of-paper-vs-computer-notetaking-in-terms-of-speed-and-recall
 related_article2:
-    id: 165558
+    id: 165544
+    title: >-
-    title: What are the advantages of digital note-taking in terms of flexibility and accessibility?
+        What are the advantages of using paper-based note-taking tools?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-advantages-of-digital-notetaking-in-terms-of-flexibility-and-accessibility
+    url: /learn/education-studies/questions/what-are-the-advantages-of-using-paperbased-notetaking-tools
 related_article3:
-    id: 165556
+    id: 165550
-    title: How can creating a high signal-to-noise ratio improve summarization techniques?
+    title: >-
+        What are the benefits of using mind mapping as a note-taking system?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-creating-a-high-signaltonoise-ratio-improve-summarization-techniques
+    url: /learn/education-studies/questions/what-are-the-benefits-of-using-mind-mapping-as-a-notetaking-system
 related_article4:
-    id: 165544
+    id: 165540
+    title: >-
-    title: What are the advantages of using paper-based note-taking tools?
+        What is the role of note-taking in learning and retention?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-advantages-of-using-paperbased-notetaking-tools
+    url: /learn/education-studies/questions/what-is-the-role-of-notetaking-in-learning-and-retention
 related_article5:
-    id: 165540
+    id: 165552
+    title: >-
-    title: What is the role of note-taking in learning and retention?
+        What are the implications of balancing syntax and meaning for learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-role-of-notetaking-in-learning-and-retention
+    url: /learn/education-studies/questions/what-are-the-implications-of-balancing-syntax-and-meaning-for-learning
 ---

 &nbsp;